bismarckderzweit/l2r/README.md

 Explanations for Learning-to-Rank models
 =========================================
-This repository is a toolbox conbines with several kinds of methods to explain learning to rank models, they extract small subset of input features as an explaination to the ranking decision.
+This repository is a toolbox conbines with several kinds of methods to explain learning to rank models, the paper can be find here: [paper](https://arxiv.org/abs/2004.13972). they extract small subset of input features as an explaination to the ranking decision.
 Specifically, they can be classified into the several categories：

 - Shapk methods